 It’s the TEACHING that ensures success, not the program.

-The Making Math Real professional development course series for parents and educators provides simplified, comprehensive foundations for practical, systematic, and multisensory, structured methods in mathematics, currently spanning kindergarten through high school geometry, which is aligned with the California Common Core State Standards.
-Making Math Real is incrementally developmental, in which each new development follows directly from the content that precedes it.
-Course participants learn to break math down to its concrete, core elements using hands-on manipulatives-based activities demonstrated by the instructor.
-Innovative course materials are included in the registration fee of every offering.
+The Making Math Real professional development course series for parents and educators provides the highest quality, comprehensive and scientifically based systematic simultaneous multisensory structured methods in mathematics, currently spanning kindergarten through high school geometry, which is aligned with the California Common Core State Standards.
+In addition, Making Math Real is incrementally developmental, in which each new development follows directly from the content that precedes it, and is ideal for Multi-tiered Systems of Support (MTSS) and Response to Intervention (RTI).

 CLICK on the COURSE TITLES below to expand full descriptions of each courses’ content and topics: